floooh/sokol/README.md

           now depends on the backend:
             - for GL backends, the default pixelformat stays the same: RGBA8
-            - for the Metal and D3D11 backends, the default pixelformat for render target images is now BGRA8 (the reason is because MTKView's pixelformat was always BGRA8, and for DXGI/D3D11, a BGRA swapchain is more efficient than RGBA)
+            - for the Metal and D3D11 backends, the default pixelformat for render target images is now BGRA8 (the reason is because MTKView's pixelformat was always BGRA8 but this was "hidden" through an internal hack, and a BGRA swapchain is more efficient than RGBA in D3D11/DXGI)
         - Because of the above RGBA/BGRA change, you may see pixelformat validation errors in existing code if the code assumes that a render target image is always created with a default pixelformat of RGBA8.